Anna-Maria Sieklucka: Early life

 Sieklucka was born in Lublin, the largest city in eastern Poland.
 Her father, Jerzy Antoni Sieklucki, is a lawyer.
 She studied at the Wrocław-based Faculty of Puppetry of AST National Academy of Theatre Arts and graduated in 2018.
-She is able to speak fluent Polish, English, French and German.
+She is able to speak fluent Polish, English, French, and German.

 Career

 In October 2019, she appeared in one episode of the Polish television series Na dobre i na złe, focused around the life of paramedics and hospital staff.

 She made her film debut playing Laura Biel, opposite Michele Morrone, in the erotic drama film 365 Days (2020) and the sequel.
 She described filming as a challenge, and was initially hesitant to accept the role after reading the script.
 The movie was met with very negative critical reception but was popular in many countries all over the world, according to Newsweek it was the most-watched Netflix film in 2020.
-Sieklucka was nominated for a Golden Raspberry Award for Worst Actress for her performance.
+Sieklucka was widely panned and nominated for a Golden Raspberry Award for Worst Actress for her performance.
+She reprised the role in two sequels that were met with even more negative reception.
+With all three films receiving a rare 0% on Rotten Tomatoes.